sustainable-rails/trace_id/README.md

-[original-trace-id] queuing job for active Customer 2 [original-trace-id] queuing job for active Customer 3 [original-trace-id] queuing job for active Customer 4 Changing trace id from 'original-trace-id' to 'new-trace-id-1' Changing trace id from 'original-trace-id' to 'new-trace-id-2' Changing trace id from 'original-trace-id' to 'new-trace-id-3' Changing trace id from 'original-trace-id' to 'new-trace-id-4' [new-trace-id-1] perform(1)
+[original-trace-id] queuing job for active Customer 2 [original-trace-id] queuing job for active Customer 3 [original-trace-id] queuing job for active Customer 4 Changing trace id from 'original-trace-id' to 'new-trace-id-1' in job for Customer 1 Changing trace id from 'original-trace-id' to 'new-trace-id-2' in job for Customer 2 Changing trace id from 'original-trace-id' to 'new-trace-id-3' in job for Customer 3 Changing trace id from 'original-trace-id' to 'new-trace-id-4' in job for Customer 4 [new-trace-id-1] perform(1)
 [new-trace-id-2] perform(2)
 [new-trace-id-3] perform(3)